 Expanding Mental Health Examiner List

-This law changes who can perform mental health exams for people needing involuntary hospitalization, adding nurse practitioners and physician assistants with specific training.
+This law changes who can perform mental health exams for people needing involuntary hospitalization, adding nurse practitioners and physician assistants to the list of qualified examiners.

 What This Bill Does

-• Adds licensed psychiatric-mental health nurse practitioners and certain physician assistants to the list of examiners.
+Adds licensed psychiatric-mental health nurse practitioners to the list of those allowed to conduct outpatient examinations for involuntary psychiatric detentions.

 Who It Names or Affects

-• People who may need involuntary hospitalization due to mental illness.
+People who may need involuntary hospitalization for mental health reasons

 Terms To Know